Lagos Nigeria Temple

 Renderings of the Lagos Nigeria Temple and site plan have not yet been publicly released.

 No site location has been officially announced for the Lagos Nigeria Temple, but the acquisition of property was finalized just a few weeks after the temple was announced.

 During a season of rapid Church membership growth in the country of Nigeria, the nation's second temple was announced by President Russell M. Nelson at the close of the 188th Semiannual General Conference.
 The Lagos Nigeria Temple will join the Aba Nigeria Temple in serving the country's 174,000 Latter-day Saints.
 Other African temples in operation include the Johannesburg South Africa Temple and the Accra Ghana Temple.
-Ground will be broken for the Abidjan Ivory Coast Temple next month, and the Kinshasa Democratic Republic of the Congo Temple and the Durban South Africa Temple will be dedicated next year.
+Ground will be broken for the Abidjan Côte d'Ivoire Temple in November 2018, and the Kinshasa Democratic Republic of the Congo Temple and the Durban South Africa Temple will be dedicated in the next year or two.
 Plans have been announced for the Nairobi Kenya Temple and Harare Zimbabwe Temple.1

 The Lagos Nigeria Temple will be the second temple built in Nigeria, following the Aba Nigeria Temple (2005).